-Whether you’re running a brick-and-mortar business or managing a fulfilment center, the impact of the choices you make when it comes to packaging your products cannot be understated.
-By opting for eco-friendly processes and materials, you can reduce your carbon footprint, minimize overhead costs, and make a lasting positive impression among consumers who are increasingly choosing to support businesses that champion transparency and sustainability.
+Whether you’re running a brick-and-mortar business or managing a fulfillment center, the impact of your product packaging choices can’t be overstated.
+By opting for green innovation in the form of eco-friendly processes and materials, you can reduce your company’s carbon footprint, minimize overhead costs and make a lasting positive impression on consumers eager to support businesses that champion transparency and sustainability.

-Of course, the most obvious benefit of eco-friendly packaging is that it reduces waste and cuts costs by minimizing the amount of packaging material used to ship goods.
-But how does a brand commit to eco-friendly packaging without breaking the bank?
-It’s easier than you might think, and can actually yield savings in the long term.
+Of course, the most apparent benefit of eco-friendly packaging is reducing waste and cutting costs by minimizing the amount of packaging materials used to ship goods.
+We’ll look at ways a brand can commit to eco-friendly packaging without breaking the bank – ultimately yielding long-term savings.

-There are three surefire strategies your business can adopt to optimize for sustainability.
-By using lightweight materials to package products, prioritizing durability to minimize the need for returns, and improving returns processing in general, you can be sure you’re helping the environment without sacrificing consumer happiness.
+There are three surefire strategies for creating an eco-friendly business with sustainable packaging.
+By using lightweight materials to package products, prioritizing durability to minimize the need for returns, and improving returns processing, you can help the environment without sacrificing consumer happiness.

-The materials you use to ship your products must be durable enough to protect the contents of any package along a sometimes tumultuous journey from the warehouse to the customer’s doorstep.
+The materials you use to ship your products must be durable enough to protect the contents along a sometimes tumultuous journey from the warehouse to the customer’s doorstep.

-Return rates are consistently higher for e-commerce sales than brick-and-mortar retail.
-All of those returns add up, which means it’s important to design smart, reusable packaging that eliminates waste and facilitates the reverse logistics process for retailers.
+Return rates are consistently higher for e-commerce sales than brick-and-mortar stores.
+Those returns add up, making it even more crucial to design smart, reusable packaging that eliminates waste and facilitates the reverse logistics process for retailers.

-For example, more and more companies now include a return package with product shipments.
-This can help make the returns process easier for customers, but it also comes at an added cost to both your company and the environment.
-Instead of providing extra materials, include a return mailing label and use packaging that can be used both to deliver the product and to handle any returns.
+For example, more companies now include a return package with product shipments.
+This can help make the returns process easier for customers, but it comes with added costs for your company and the environment.
+Instead of providing extra materials, consider a return mailing label and use packaging that can be used to deliver the product and handle any returns.

-Above all, e-commerce packaging trends reflect a desire to accommodate changing consumer attitudes and purchasing behaviors.
+Above all, e-commerce packaging trends reflect a desire to accommodate changing consumer online purchasing habits and attitudes.
 Understanding what customers expect in their packaging while staying on top of eco-friendly practices can help you stay ahead of the curve.